War-torn Sudan faces cultural ruin – DW – 09/23/2024

 Meanwhile, the Germans cultural institution, the Goethe-Institut, has been deserted for many months in Khartoum.

-Due to its proximity to the presidential palace in the capital, it is located in the centre of the combat zone.
+Due to its proximity to the presidential palace in the capital, it is located in the center of the combat zone.

 Many of the staff were evacuated from the country at the beginning of the military crisis in 2023.